Lilian Wooster Greaves

 Lilian Wooster Greaves (21 December 1869 – 28 January 1956) was a Western Australian botanist and poet.

+Personal life

-She was born in Ballarat, Victoria where her father was lecturer of botany at the Federation University Australia.
-She married John William Greaves in 1893 in Ballarat, and their children Mabel and Grace were born in Victoria.
+Greaves was born in Ballarat, Victoria, where her father, William H. Wooster, was lecturer of botany at the Federation University Australia.
+She married William John Greaves in February 1893 in Ballarat, and their children Mabel and Grace were born in Victoria and son Archibald in Sydney.
 The family arrived in Western Australia on RMS Orizaba in 1904.
+Daughters Elsie and Rose were born in the following three years in Perth and Cottesloe.

-Her family moved to Western Australia in 1904, and at different stages lived in Wongan Hills, Mundaring, Cottesloe, and Leederville during the first world war.
+After the family moved to Western Australia, they lived at different stages in Wongan Hills, Mundaring, Cottesloe, and Leederville during the First World War.
 The last place of residence was in Como.

+Literary career

-She was a member of the Women Writers Club and representative of the Institute of British Poetry in Western Australia.
+Greeves was a member of the Women Writers Club and representative of the Institute of British Poetry in Western Australia.
 Her poetry was regularly published in local newspapers and magazines.
+In 1915, she won first prize in The Bookman's annual poetry competition.

 During the First World War she wrote patriotic verses and songs.

 Some post war poetry was published in commemoration of Anzac Day.